 Hawker centers - no trip to Singapore would be complete without a visit to one of the famous hawker centers.
 For those that haven't heard of them, hawker centres in Singapore are basically year round food festivals.
 Here you'll find quality cuisine from all over asia, for no more than a few singaporean dollars.

-Sentosa Island - Take the cable car or monorail over to this tropical island resort and enjoy sunshine and palm trees and tranquil stretches of beach.
+Sentosa Island - Take the cable car or monorail over to this tropical island resort and enjoy the sunshine and palm trees and tranquil stretches of beach.
 Be sure to take a trip up Tiger Sky Tower, for panoramic views that stretch as far as Indonesia.

 Buddha Tooth Relic Temple and Museum - Built to house the tooth relic of the historical Buddha, this Tang dynasty inspired temple is a popular attraction in the heart of Singapore's Chinatown.
 Get there by 11:00am to observe the traditional ceremony.

 Travel insurance with medical conditions

 We believe that living and travelling with a medical condition is just another part of your own adventure, so we see no reason to hike up your premium.
 Instead, we work closely alongside our underwriters to provide an individually tailored quote that suits you and your holiday.
 Our team of insurance experts are fully trained to assist you by arranging fully comprehensive policies with additional medical cover for the littlest price.

 For more information regarding travel insurance with medical conditions, visit our page.